HumanCellAtlas/dcp-community/rfcs/text/0000-dss-deletion-daemon.md

 Physical deletion of blobs is effective across all tiered storage classes in the underlying blob store.
 Additional cost may be incurred for deleting data recently moved to a slower access storage tier.
-There is no additional delays cause when deleting from a tiered storage system such as AWS glacier.
+There is no additional time delay caused when deleting from a tiered storage system such as AWS glacier.

 ### Undoing Deletions

-A bundles can be restored using `PUT restore/bundle/{uuid}` if bundle has been logically deleted.
+A bundle can be restored using `PUT restore/bundle/{uuid}` if bundle has been logically deleted.
 Physically deleted bundles and files can be restored using the restore API if the grace period for the data has not elapsed.
 Subscribers of bundles will receive a notification that a new bundle has arrived when a bundle is restored.

-Within the DSS the process for restoring data uses the info from the deletion table to removes tombstones, and prevent permanent deletion.cDeletion Table Entry Example:
+Within the DSS the process for restoring data uses the info from the deletion table to removes tombstones, and prevent permanent deletion.
+Deletion Table Entry Example:

 |Bundle.Version|admin|reason|AWS Deletion Markers (key,ID)|GCP Previous Generations (key, previous generation)| Expiration|
 |--------------|-----|------|--------------------|------------------------|--------------------|